asmuth/brokerd/readme.md

 --------

 Fyrehose opens up a tcp (and optionally udp) port to which you stream one event (an arbitrary json object/hash) per packet/message.
-A messages starting with an ASCII bang ("!") will set the connection into query-mode:
+Any message starting with an ASCII bang ("!") will set the connection into query-mode:

 add a few example events: